List of types of fur

 This list of types of fur describes the characteristics of types of fur used in fur clothing.
 Each type of fur serves its own purpose and has its own unique characteristics in garment manufacturing.

 Chinchilla

 Characterized by their dense, velvety texture, chinchilla fur is one of the most expensive and luxurious of all fur types.
 Each follicle on a chinchilla's body produces 60 hairs, making the fur the densest of any land-dwelling mammal.
 The most common coloration for chinchillas is a medium grey body, black dorsal stripe, and white underbelly but other colors such as mosaic (white and grey), and all white are also common.

 Indigenous to South America, chinchilla fur became first became popular in the 19th century in Western countries where the unregulated hunting of wild chinchillas quickly led to their becoming an endangered species in their native range.
-In 1923 chinchillas were brought to the United States of America to be bred for their fur as the hunting of wild chinchillas became illegal; these were the descendants of all chinchillas used in the fur trade today.
+In 1923 chinchillas were brought to the United States of America to be bred for their fur as the hunting of wild chinchillas became illegal; these were the antecedents of all chinchillas used in the fur trade today.